-One of the joys of being in Paris is that you are so close the the Land of the Bubbly — the Champagne Region.
+One of the joys of being in Paris is that you are so close to the Land of the Bubbly — the Champagne Region.
 We heartily recommend you spend a day discovering the wonders of this effervescent beverage and the land where it's grown.
-Champagne (the region) is, in fact, the only place in the world that champagne (the sparkling wine) can be produced.
+From meeting small family producers to visiting grand champagne houses to learning about the intricacies of creating the most celebrated beverage in the world, it's a day you're going to remember for a long time.

 The day begins when your driver picks you up at your Paris address and whisks you away in a comfortable Eurovan to the magic Land of Bubbly.
 Drive through rolling hills and vineyards to the capital of Champagne country, Reims, where you will discover how the grapes are grown, how the wine is made, and taste the most famous product of the region.

-This visit to the Champagne region includes visits to three producers, exploration of the cellars, and multiple guided tastings to help you discover the subtleties of champagne, — plus a 3-course lunch with a change pairing at a family-run Champagne estate.
-Before you are returned to central Paris, the day concludes with a champagne Masterclass conducted by your expert guide.
+This day trip to the Champagne Region includes visits to a large producer, a family-scale winery, exploration of the cellars, and multiple guided tastings to help you discover the subtleties of champagne, — plus a 3-course lunch in a local restaurant.
+The small group travels in a cozy eurovan and is highly rated by travelers.
 All in all, a day you're going to remember for years to come.

 If you really want to go deep and have a more personal Champagne experience, you'll want to book private day trip where your driver picks you up at your Paris address for a full day of tasting and exploration.